ikawrakow/mnist/README.md

 1.50:  9722 out of 9723 (0.999897)
 2.00:  9515 out of 9515 (1)
 ```
 Base accuracy is 0.9962.
-If we rejected 0.89% of the images by requiring that the cofidence is greater than 0.75, prediction accuracy would be 0.9984.
+If we rejected 0.89% of the images by requiring that the confidence is greater than 0.75, prediction accuracy would be 0.9984.